 Industry 4.0, also known as the Fourth Industrial Revolution, is changing the way business is conducted, particularly in the manufacturing industry.
-In 2013, Deloitte found that one-third of the Australian economy was likely to face substantial disruption by digital technologies over the next five years.76 The economic change brought about by digital disruption adversely affected Salisbury more than other regional economies, accelerating the withdrawal of traditional heavy manufacturing from the region during this period.
+In 2013, Deloitte found that one-third of the Australian economy was likely to face substantial disruption by digital technologies over the next five years.25 The economic change brought about by digital disruption adversely affected Salisbury more than other regional economies, accelerating the withdrawal of traditional heavy manufacturing from the region during this period.

 However, with infrastructure such as SABRENet and GigCity, Salisbury also has much to gain from digital disruption.
-Digital technologies that enable connectivity and Industry 4.0 is expected to have its greatest impact in the manufacturing sector, particularly advanced manufacturing related to defence and food production and distribution.
+Digital technologies that enable connectivity and industry 4.0 is expected to have its greatest impact in the manufacturing sector, particularly advanced manufacturing related to defence and food production and distribution.

+What is Industry 4.07

 What is Industry 4.0?

-It refers to the transformation of the manufacturing industry driven by the integration of digital technologies, data analytics and specialised capabilities across the entire production process.
-This involves integrating and connecting discrete digital technologies - such as IoT, robotics and automation, artificial intelligence and machine learning, 3D printing, or augmented and virtual reality - to create more efficient operation, production, and distribution processes.
-Based on the currently available technologies alone, it is estimated that the digital economy and the application of the Industry 4.0 agenda will contribute between \$140 billion and \$250 billion to the Australian economy by 2025.77
+Ic releas to the transformation of the manufacturing industry driven by the integration of distribution between production process.
+This involves integrating and connectine discrete digital technologies - such as full robustice and automation, artificial intelligence and machine learning 20 printing, or automated and virtual reality - to cosite more efficient operation, production, and distribution processes.
+Based on the cummity available to chinologies alone, it is estimated that the digital economy and the application of the industry 4.0 agenda will contributive between \$140 billion and \$250 billion to the Australian economy by 2025."